-Minnesota IT Services (MNIT) partnered with public safety and transportation state agencies to replace the state's aging system with a new, modern crash data records system.
+Minnesota IT Services (MNIT) partnered with public safety and transportation agencies to replace the state's aging system with a new, modern crash data records system.
 This innovative project, called MNCrash, is helping drive Minnesota toward zero traffic deaths.

 Imagine you are a police officer at the site of a crash on the side of a busy highway during rush hour traffic.
-Your goal is to get the essential crash, driver, and insurance information as quickly as possible to clear the scene.
+Your goal is to get the essential crash, driver and insurance information as quickly as possible to clear the scene.
 Every second you remain on the scene, you risk the safety of yourself, all crash participants, emergency personnel, and other drivers.
 Now imagine that scenario, but using a 30-year-old outdated system that was way past its expiration date.
-Modernizing the system would require 10 years-worth of updates.
+Modernizing the system would require 10-years worth of updates.
 That was not feasible on any terms - cost-wise or security-wise.
 There was no way to make the legacy system intuitive for today's modern needs.

 The new MNCrash system now provides a quick capture feature for precisely these circumstances.
 Only essential information is required to quickly print driver exchange reports.
-We significantly improved the safety of our officers and crash participants by including this feature in our application.
+We significantly improved the safety of our officers and crash participants by this feature in our application.

-Accurate, timely, complete, and accessible data is now more quickly available.
+Accurate, timely, complete and accessible data is now more quickly available.
 The system also adds business rules to improve the quality of the data captured.
 The configurable system presents data using built-in analytical tools.
-It enables users to make timely, data-centered decisions concerning the allocation of limited resources, projects, and programs.
+It enables users to make timely, data-centered decisions concerning the allocation of limited resources, projects and programs.

 This project is an example of the changes underway throughout Minnesota state government, as all agencies move towards more cross-agency collaboration.
-MNCrash was a broad, collaborative effort between the Office of Traffic Safety (project sponsor), the Department of Public Safety, the Minnesota State Patrol, Driver and Vehicle Services, the Bureau of Criminal Apprehension, the Minnesota Department of Transportation (MnDOT), Statewide Law Enforcement, Minnesota IT Services, and the Minnesota Office of Geospatial Information.
-The project partners engaged the private sector to bring a world-class application tailored for users: HumanFIRST (Human Factors Interdisciplinary Research in Simulation and Transportation), and Appriss, the application vendor.
+MNCrash was a broad, collaborative effort between the Office of Traffic Safety (project sponsor), the Department of Public Safety, Minnesota State Patrol, Driver and Vehicle Services, Bureau of Criminal Apprehension, the Minnesota Department of Transportation (MnDOT), Statewide Law Enforcement, Minnesota IT Services, and MnGeo.
+The private sector was also engaged to bring a world-class application tailored for users: HumanFIRST (Human Factors Interdisciplinary Research in Simulation and Transportation), and Appriss, the application vendor.